 EiB awarded GBI a grant to consolidate the partnership.
 Step one is to validate the tools, called the G+ product profile development and G+ customer profile development tools.
-GBI will develop and share a, which will be accompanied by training guidelines to support its use.
+GBI will develop and share a Guide to Gender Responsive Product Profile Development, which will be accompanied by training guidelines to support its use.
 Training will focus on compiling, collecting and consolidating the gender-relevant data needed to design more equitable product profiles.
 Information from the pilot studies will be used to improve the G+ tools.

 “When the tools have been validated they will be seamlessly integrated into the EiB platform,” Thiele said.